minio/dsync/README.md

 dsync
 =====

-A distributed sync package for Go.
+A distributed locking and syncing package for Go.

 Introduction
 ------------

 `dsync` is a package for doing distributed locks over a network of `n` nodes.
 It is designed with simplicity in mind and hence offers limited scalability (`n <= 16`).
 Each node will be connected to all other nodes and lock requests from any node will be broadcast to all connected nodes.
 A node will succeed in getting the lock if `n/2 + 1` nodes (whether or not including itself) respond positively.
-If the lock is acquired it can be held for as long as the client desired and needs to be released afterwards.
+If the lock is acquired it can be held for as long as the client desires and needs to be released afterwards.
 This will cause the release to be broadcast to all nodes after which the lock becomes available again.

 Motivation
 ----------